-Developers that work with other advanced platforms may have insufficient experience with MS Access.
+Developers that work with advanced platforms may have insufficient experience with MS Access.
 It often happens that developers use Document Mode as a stepping stone to an advanced platform.
 Despite their advanced skills they may still be uninformed about Application Mode.

 It can be harmful for a developer to spend significant time working with a different platform.
 Despite the lower productivity and higher cost, once a developer has become skilled in an advanced platform there are strong reasons not to 'go backwards' and use MS Access for a project.
 Advanced platforms require special skills acquired through lots of discipline and experience.
-Some platforms will routinely require developers to be skilled at a dozen technologies or more.
-Due to the time it can take to acquire all the skills necessary to produce even a rudimentary application, these skills can command high prices.
+Those skills command high prices.
 A developer will have very strong motivations to present options that utilize the skills they have and no more.
 A second opinion could save you five figures or more.

 If a consultant is equipped to serve \$200K+ solutions, they likely cannot profitably manage opportunities worth far less than that.
 When consulting with outside contractors as to whether requirements can be met by Microsoft Access and PostgreSQL, be sure to consult with an appropriate contractor.
-If the organization supports other advanced platforms at all then they are unlikely to provide a quote for Microsoft Access and PostgreSQL at all.
+If the organization handles advanced platforms at all then they are unlikely to provide a quote for Microsoft Access and PostgreSQL at all.

 The overall theme here is caution.
 Be thorough in vetting consultants for appropriate experience and knowledge.
 No one has to be malicious or deliberately hide information to not supply you with all your available options.
-Since there is so much money at stake its worth a few extra phone calls.
+Since there is so much money at stake its worth the extra phone call.